Focused on What Matters Most

 Now, over thirty years since the establishment of the Upper Arlington Education Foundation, we continue to partner with our school district, providing access to meaningful educational opportunities for all students.

 In 2024, Upper Arlington High School will hold its 100th graduation ceremony.
-These future graduates, who are currently in elementary school, rely on us to ensure that, even with the cost of education rising and governmental funding in flux, each will receive an outstanding Golden Bear education.
+These future graduates rely on us to ensure that, even with the cost of education rising and governmental funding in flux, each will receive an outstanding Golden Bear education.

 We do not know exactly what the needs of our students will be, but we do know that our administrators and staff members are responsible for preparing our students for: